 Boudoir Lighting Diagram For Front Lighting

 Please note that your subject does not have to be facing the window.
 I’m assuming that’s the position most photographers will choose.
 However, she could have her back to the window if that’s the image you want to capture.
-The idea is that she’s not angled towards the light in any way that would create shadows on her face or body.
+The idea is that she’s not angled towards the light in any way that would create shadows on her.

 Pros and Cons of Front Lighting

 Produces a fully lit image; flatters women concerned about wrinkles, blemishes, or scars